20 March 2018

 Int J Med Sci 2018; 15(2):188-194. doi:10.7150/ijms.21957

-Interleukin-35 Level Is Elevated in Patients with Chronic Hepatitis B Virus Infection
+Interleukin-35 Level Is Reduced in Patients with Chronic Hepatitis B Virus Infection

 1. Key Laboratory of Molecular Biology for Infectious Diseases (Ministry of Education), The Second Affiliated Hospital, Chongqing Medical University, Chongqing Medical University, Chongqing, China